 How to instantiate a class in Python?

-As in many programming languages, the Python classes start with the class
+As in many programming languages, the Python classes start with the class keyword and continue with the name of the class.

 class MyClassName: